MaoZiming/papers/5-security/54-secure-enclave.md

 ## Why secure enclave?
 _Purpose_: Create a secure environment for data processing where you don't have to **trust service providers**.

+**TEE**: Trusted Execution Environment (TEE).
+TEE is a segregated area of memory and CPU that is protected from the rest of the CPU using encryption, any data in the TEE can't be read or tampered with by any code outside that environment.

 ## Secure Enclave
 _definition_: a specialized area in computing that's **isolated** from everything else, including the operating system and users with high-level access.